-9 Things I Want To See In Androgynous Fashion So All Gender Identities Are Visible
+9 Things I'd Like To See In Androgynous Fashion

 As of late, I've been obsessively pondering one question: Is gender neutral style always empowering to me?
 The answer, I'm realizing, is pretty complicated.
 I'm a non-binary person, so androgyny in fashion is a topic of utmost importance in my life.
 With the gender fluidity that defines so much of my identity getting attention and visibility in the sartorial world as of late, my self-esteem around my own gender presentation has improved vastly.
 Slowly but surely, facets of the fashion world are considering people like me in the way they make, market, and sell their clothes.